hashicorp/boundary/README.md

 2. Run `boundary connect ssh -target-id ttcp_1234567890`.
 If you want to adjust the username, pass `-username <name>` to the command.

-A lot more is possible with Boundary, even at this early stage.
 Check out the possibilities for target configuration to test out limiting (or increasing) the number of connections per session or setting a maximum time limit; try canceling an active session from the sessions page or via `boundary sessions`, make your own commands with `boundary connect -exec`, and so on.